cloudify-cosmo/cloudify-manager-install/README.md

 4. Execute the script:

-Note: For this to work you will either need an ssh key that can access cloudify-premium (premium) or cloudify-versions (community), or you will need to export GITHUB_USERNAME and GITHUB_PASSWORD env vars.
+Note: For this to work you will either need an ssh key that can access cloudify-premium (premium) or cloudify-versions (community), or you will need to export GITHUB_USERNAME and GITHUB_TOKEN env vars.

 `./create_rpm`